byuly/GomokuMatching/README.md

 **Gomoku Matched** is a competitive, real-time strategy board game where two players face off to place five stones in a row on a grid.
 The game supports both human-vs-human matches and human-vs-AI matches, featuring machine learning-powered AI opponents with varying skill levels.

-Built with Spring Boot, Redis, PostgreSQL, and a Django-based AI service, the application delivers real-time gameplay with WebSocket support and persistent game history.
+Built with Spring Boot, Redis, PostgreSQL, and a Flask-based AI service, the application delivers real-time gameplay with WebSocket support and persistent game history.

 ## architecture!